quoid/coin-ticker/README.md

 ## Installation

 Download the [latest coin_ticker.safariextz](https://github.com/quoid/coin-ticker/releases) release and double-click it to install or install it via the [Safari Extensions Gallery](https://safari-extensions.apple.com/details/?id=com.quoid.cointicker-J74Q8V8V8N).
+If you've made it to this page, I would **highly** suggest installing the extension through Github.
+The extension on the gallery is outdated and deploying update to Apple is a slow process.

 ## Usage